entur/github-slack-bridge/README.md

     - Replace `your-slack-channel` with the name of the Slack channel you want to send notifications to.
 5. Set the **Content type** to `application/json`.
 6. In the **Secret** field, enter your webhook secret. **This field is mandatory** and must match the `GITHUB_WEBHOOK_SECRET` environment variable set in the service
-   (for EnTur, this is available in LastPass).
+   (for EnTur, this is available in 1Password).
 7. Under **Which events would you like to trigger this webhook?**:
     - Select **Let me select individual events**.
     - Check the following events: `Push`, `Pull requests`, and `Workflow runs`.